gigaquads/solana-program/README.md

 # Solana Program
-This library builds upon @solana/web3.js with slightly higher-level abstractions and syntactic sugar for interacting with Solana programs.
-It strives to make it easy to reason about what's actually going on by not inventing new names or burying web3.js under multiple layers of framework code.
+This library builds upon @solana/web3.js with slightly higher-level yet shallow abstractions and interacting with Solana programs that is more natural to read than raw web3.js code.

 ## Installing
-Just run `yarn add solana-program` (or `npm install...`).
+Just run `yarn add solana-program` or `npm install solana-program`.

 ## Basic Example
 This is a complete example of building a client for a Solana program that simply